zhengchangsulab/ProSampler/README.md

 In additon to your input sequence file, ProSampler needs another file containing background sequences that match your input seqeunces.
-If no background sequences file is available to you, ProSampler will generate the background sequences file by itself.
+If no background sequences file is available to you, ProSampler will generate it by itself.

-If you want to compile the ProSampler program, just make sure that ProSampler.cc and Markov.cc are in the common current directory, and type (suppose you are using a unix plaform):
+If you want to compile the ProSampler program, make sure that ProSampler.cc and Markov.cc are in the current directory, and type (suppose you are using a unix plaform):

 	g++ -o ProSAMPLER.unix ProSampler.cc